Wedding Photographer at Hampton Court House

 Bridal Arrival at Hampton Court House (& Goings On Inside)

-As the car pulls up, I photograph the bridal party’s arrival outside, then as they prepare on the front steps for their entrance.
 There’s often a good chance for some portraits of father and daughter at this time, as well as any bridesmaids or other friends and relatives present.
-Then shortly before they enter the building, I nip inside for any last-minute shots such as the one of Greg below.
+Then, shortly before they entered the building, I nipped inside for any last-minute shots, such as the one of Greg below.

-Next, a bigger bridesmaid (in this case the bride’s sister) enters and I’m careful to take a few photos of her as she approaches the waiting groom.
+Next, a bigger bridesmaid (in this case, the bride’s sister) enters, and I’m careful to take a few photos of her as she approaches the waiting groom.

 The Wedding Ceremony & Richmond Registrars